LINBIT/virter/doc/provisioning.md

 * `command` is a string array and sets the command to execute in the container (basically `<args>...` in `docker run <image> <args>...`).
 The items are Go templates.
 * `copy` can be used to retrieve files from the container after the provisioning has finished. `source` is the file or directory within the container to copy out, and `dest` is the path on the host where the file or directory should be copied to.
 The `dest` value is a Go template.
+The destination must be within the current working directory.

 In addition, every container binds the following paths:
 * The current working directory of Virter, exposed read only at `/virter/workspace`